eanurku/Java/Readme.md

  * Ctrl+shift+A ,then search for "serializable class without 'serialversionuid'"
  * enable this feature button
  * Ctrl+enter on class and option to generate serialVersionUID will be visible.

+4. class to be serialized/deserialized should have default constructor else readObject() method throws error  " no valid constructor"